FThompson/Gamepads.js/README.md

 ```

 These examples print the gamepad instances related to each connect or disconnect event.
 You can add event handlers to these gamepad objects to track gamepad events:
-* `buttonpress` fires when a button is pressed and passes button `index` to event handlers.
+* `buttonpress` fires when a button is pressed and passes the button `index` to event handlers.
-* `buttonrelease` fires when a button is released and passes button `index` to event handlers.
+* `buttonrelease` fires when a button is released and passes the button `index` to event handlers.
 * `buttonvaluechange` fires when a button value changes and passes the button `index` and `value` to event handlers.
-This value will typically be `0` or `1` except in the case of an axis button like a trigger.
+This value will typically be `0` or `1` except in the case of an axis button like a trigger, which can have a value between `0` and `1`.
 * `axischange` fires when a gamepad axis changes and passes the axis `index` and `value` to event handlers.
-* `joystickmove` fires when a joystick moves and passes the axes `indices` and `values`.
+* `joystickmove` fires when a joystick moves and passes the axes `indices` and `values` to event handlers each as two-item arrays.
 To use this event, you must pass a two-length array of axis indices to the third parameter of `addEventListener` corresponding to the horizontal and vertical axis indices.
+Joystick axis values go from `-1` (left/top) to `1` (right/bottom).
+The library applies a `0.10` deadzone by default, and this value is subtracted from the minimum and maximum joystick axis values to smooth out values in the deadzone.

 ```javascript
 gamepads.addEventListener('connect', e => {